CZ-NIC/pyoidc/doc/contrib/testing.rst

 ::

-  $ pip install -U pytest
+  $ pip install pytest

 Then, you'll need to install the test dependencies with:

 ::

-  $ pip install -U -r tests/test_requirements.txt
+  $ pip install -U -r requirements/test.txt

 Now, you can run the tests by simply invoking ``py.test``: